Daughter taxa: (blue => in age window 0-800Ma) | ||||

 Geological Range:

-Last occurrence (top): Extant Data source: Total of range of species in this database
+Last occurrence (top): Extant.
+Data source: Total of ranges of the species in this database

 Plot of occurrence data: